2025 CS Cranberry Cup International: Women's singles

 Isabeau Levito of the United States ultimately won the gold medal despite some issues with her free skate, where she had difficulty with her triple flip-double Axel jump sequence.
 Likewise, Sofia Samodelkina of Kazakhstan had some difficulties, including under-rotated jumps, but ended up winning the silver medal.
-Shin Ji-a, four-time World Junior Championship silver medalist, was visibly nervous and had several falls in her free skate, but her high quality transitions and spins allowed her to win the bronze medal.
+Shin Ji-a of South Korea, a four-time World Junior Championship silver medalist, appeared visibly nervous and had several falls in her free skate, but her high quality transitions and spins allowed her to win the bronze medal.